In honour of World Suicide Prevention Day, we take a look at how you can support someone who might be suicidal

 For many of us, thinking about suicide, much less talking about it, can be difficult.
 We might feel upset, angry or just overwhelmed.
 But supporting those who might be feeling suicidal is so important.

-The latest figures from the National Office for Suicide Prevention have shown that suicide rates in Ireland have fallen to their lowest levels in 20 years.
+The latest figures from the National Office for Suicide Prevention have shown that suicide rates in Ireland have fallen to some of their lowest levels in 20 years.
 However, an unknown number of cases still go unreported due to stigma and contradicting causes of death – car crashes or drownings for example.
 Without an explicit admission, it’s very difficult in some cases to rule whether it was an accident or intentional and out of respect for grieving families, official reporting tends to lean towards the former.
 Ultimately, we still have a long way to go.

 If you think a loved one might be feeling suicidal, and are unsure of the best way to support them, here are some dos and don’ts to help.